Resume Writing

 Financial & Numbers Verbs

-Use these for finance, accounting, sales, and operations roles.
-They signal fiscal responsibility and business acumen.
+For finance, accounting, sales, and operations roles.
+Signal fiscal responsibility and business acumen.

 Budgeted, Forecasted, Audited, Allocated, Funded, Invested, Financed, Projected, Appraised, Balanced, Costed, Depreciated, Liquidated, Monetized, Priced, Profited, Reconciled, Underwrote, Value-Engineered, Quantified, Calculated, Reduced, Cut, Saved, Sourced